PhyloCanvas/phylocanvas.github.io/src/md/install.md

 - Sets
 - `Object.assign`

-If your application needs to run in a environment that doesn't support one of these features, please import the polyfill *before* importing Phylocanvas as above, usually in the entry point of your application.
+If your application needs to run in a environment that doesn't support one of these features, please import the polyfill *before* importing Phylocanvas as above, usually in the entry point of your application:
 ```JavaScript
 import 'phylocanvas/polyfill';
 ```